Kopano-dev/kapi/README.md

 ### pubs: Kopano Pubsub and Webhook plugin

-Kopano API includes a pub/sub system and webhook system via the Pubs plugin.
+Kopano API includes a pub/sub system and webhook system via the Pubs plugin, routed to the `/api/pubs` URL routing prefix.
 To specify the cryptographic secret for the Pubs plugin use the environment variable `KOPANO_PUBS_SECRET_KEY`.
 For more information on the Pubs plugin look at 'plugins/pubs/README.md'.

 ### kvs: Kopano Key Value Store plugin

-Kopano API inclues a key value store via the kvs plugin.
-This plugin needs configuration for its persistent storage layer.
+Kopano API inclues a key value store via the kvs plugin, routed to the `/api/kvs` URL routing prefix.
+Kvs plugin needs configuration for its persistent storage layer.
 Look at 'plugins/kvs/README.md' for more information.

 ## Run unit tests